beijn/nai22-project4a/NAI-Project/Application Papers/Generation of Musical Patterns through Operads.md

 - Model proper rests in contrast to sustained notes.

-## Errors?
+## Errors
-- In (22) the index of the composition is 1-based, everywhere else its 0-based
+- In (22) the index of the composition is 1-based, everywhere else its 0-based?

+[^1]: The notion that through patterns, data and function-on-data become the same seems very powerful for generative systems.

 [^5]: S. Giraudo.
 Colored operads, series on colored operads, and combinatorial generating systems.
 Discrete Math., 342(6):1624–1657, 2019.